 Frequently Asked Questions - Encryption - FAQ

-Secure Mail Encryption is a feature of Century's current Secure Mail product.
-It gives our clients the ability to send sensitive infomation securely through email without the risk of regulatory fines, lawsuits, negative PR and a loss of company intellectual property.
+CenturyCare's Secure Mail Encryption is a Secure Mail option that gives our clients the ability to send sensitive infomation securely through email without the risk of regulatory fines, lawsuits, negative PR and a loss of company intellectual property.

 Century's Secure Mail Encryption uses a solution that is hosted and maintained in SysTrust-Certified and SAS-70 type II accredited DataCenters.